 Instead of implementing some simple and easy to optimize, sites pile on ad hoc rules.
 Reddit implemented the rising page, but it fails to solve the problem.
-On low-traffic subreddits, like r/programmming the threshold is so high that it’s almost always empty.
-On high-traffic sub-reddits, anything that’s upvoted enough to make it to the rising page is already wildly successful, and whether or not an article becomes sucessful is heavily dependant on whether or not the first couple voters happen to be people who upvote the post instead of downvoting it, i.e., the problem of getting onto the rising page is no different than the problem of getting to the top normally.
+On low-traffic subreddits, like r/programming the threshold is so high that it's almost always empty.
+On high-traffic sub-reddits, anything that's upvoted enough to make it to the rising page is already wildly successful, and whether or not an article becomes successful is heavily dependent on whether or not the first couple voters happen to be people who upvote the post instead of downvoting it, i.e., the problem of getting onto the rising page is no different than the problem of getting to the top normally.

 HN tries to solve the problem by manually penalizing certain domains and keywords.
 That doesn't solve the problem for the 95% of posts that aren't penalized.
 For posts that don't make it to the front page, the obvious workaround is to delete and re-submit your post if it doesn't make the front page the first time around, but that's now a ban worthy offense.
 Of course, people are working around that, and HN has a workaround for the workaround, and so on.
 It's endless.
 That's the problem with "simple" ad hoc solutions.